michaelmangelsdorf/myth/spec.md

 #### Comments

 - Any text after a semicolon (`;`) is a comment.
 - Text enclosed in parentheses `(A comment)` is also treated as a comment — including the parentheses themselves.
+Useful for commenting out just one or two mnemonics.

 #### Phrasing